Your responsibilities as a leaseholder, what the council is responsible for, looking after the property and what happens when you come to sell.

 - bargeboards and fascias

-The council will also be responsible for the maintenance of communal areas, which may include the following:
+The council will also be responsible for the maintenance of communal areas, which may include:

 - communal doors